Battle B-Daman: Shadow Alliance

 Marda B. is the main villain of the 1st season who established the Shadow Alliance and Neo Shadow Alliance.
 Marda B. was a mysterious being who was the greatest B-DaPlayer.
 He was the first B-DaMaster.
 He was a good person, but also very competitive.
 When he asked for an eternal life to remain undefeated forever, he was punished by being turned into a spirit.
 His competitive side separated from him and became an evil spirit wanting to conquer the B-DaWorld.
-The good side came to live in a statue that guarded powerful B-DaBalls carrying his own essence, which became known as the B-Energy, the only thing that can defeat the evil Marda B. When Ababa had been depowered by Marda B. after being exposed as a criminal, he started the Neo Shadow Alliance, where all of the members he sent to, attack Yamato and the gang who were innocent B-DaPlayers under his control (with the exception of Enjyu, Biarce, Cain, and Joshua who joined on their own free will).
+The good side came to live in a statue that guarded powerful B-DaBalls carrying his own essence, which became known as the B-Energy, the only thing that can defeat the evil Marda B. When Ababa had been depowered by Marda B. after being exposed as a criminal, he started the Neo Shadow Alliance, where all of the members he sent to, attack Yamato and the gang who were innocent B-DaPlayers under his control (with the exception of Enjyu, Biarce, Cain, Joshua, and Li who joined on their own free will).
 Marda B.'s evil form seems to be one giant flaming eye (which is very similar in appearance to the eye of Sauron from Lord of the Rings) that always seemed to be floating in the sky.
 In episode 51, Marda B. fuses with Biarce to form, Marda Biarce, and reveals his plot: He sent the Shadow Alliance after Cobalt Blade, sent the Neo Shadow Alliance to collect B-DaSpirits. and even created Biarce, just so he could culminate his plan to conquer the B-DaWorld by having the ultimate B-DaBattle with Yamato.
 At the end of the final episode of season 1, his full good form is revealed a seemingly huge gray cat wearing in a white topki.